MightyCode/GDMC2022/README.md

 game breaking blocks or items.

 The village you will encounter after the generation can be a basic, a medium or an advanced one.
-It will have relations with surrounded settlements, the relation will be from very close relation to war.
+It will have relations with surround settlements, the relation will be from very close relation to war.
 The war relation is very important because if your village has only one war relation, it will enter the __war__ status.
 Your village can be destroyed too.
-By many cause such as war or pillager raid.
+By many causes such as war or pillager raid.

 In that village, there are unique interactions between villagers using diaries on their house.
 There is a system of death, with a death book in the village and one the graveyard.